rahul-singh-solanki/NoonApp/README.md

 | utils | The utils directory contains utility method used inside app i.e. \`date\`, \`platform\` and \`string constants\`. |

-### 🚀 NativeFileView TurboModule
----
-There is directory at root level of the project named `specs`.
-This directory contains a `TurboModule` spec declaration that is implemented in Android for view `PDF/Image` file.

 ## 📺 Demo
 ###  iOS
 |  |  |   |  |  |